Topic | Short Description |

 Gwalior Airport = 300 km / 06:00 hr | Jhansi Railway Station = 190 km / 03:45 hr | Bandhavgarh NP = 220 km / 05:00 hr |

-Just like other national parks of state, management of Panna National Park is also under Forest Department of Madhya Pradesh so safari rules are almost same as in Kanha national park & Bandhavgarh.
-Panna National Park is open (core zones) for visitors from 01-October to 30-June (dates may get changed by Forest Department).
-Being less crowded, route system and zone restrictions are not applicable here.
-It means while doing Panna jungle safari, tourists can move around any place, inside park without any worry to observe route system as we do in Bandhavgarh.
-It is possible to enter from one entrance gate and exit from other safari gate like if we enter from Hinota gate, then we may take exit from Madla safari gate.
-Here safari tickets are easily available on online and current basis.
-Their is no tough fight for getting safari tickets as less number of tourists are reaching this tiger reserve.
-Here two rounds of Jungle safaris are offered per day, one in morning & second one in late afternoon till evening.
-Night safari is possible in buffer zone.
-Like Kanha - Bandhavgarh national parks here we canter safari is still not available thus all the safaris are done on open jeep only.
+Just like other national parks of state, management of Panna tiger reserve is also under Forest Department of Madhya Pradesh so safari rules are almost same as in Kanha national park & Bandhavgarh.
+Here safari tickets or permits are easily available on online and current basis.
+Due to popularity, now a days, we should must do advance safari permits booking to get the desired zone and get the expected results.
+Here we can do safari drives in morning, afternoon or evening and night with some rules and conditions.
 On every Wednesday, park remain closed for evening safari round.
 For doing jungle safari, all the visitors are mandatory to carry their original ID documents.
 For foreigner tourists, his/her active Passport is the only ID document.
 Panna National Park safari booking can be done online as well as from booking counter.
-While doing jungle safari, one can also have a chance to go for boating in Ken river for spotting long snouted gharials (Gavialis gangeticus) and other aquatic species.
+While doing jungle safari, one can also have a chance to go for boating in Ken river for spotting muggers, birds etc. During summers it is also popular for tiger sighting.
 Jungle safari charges includes Entrance Ticket, Guide Fee & Vehicle Fee.
 Maximum 06 passengers are allowed to do safari in a single vehicle (excluding guide & driver).
-It is a scenic forest with golden grasslands.
-It is very nice for landscape photography.
-This forest is divided into plateaues like first plateau, second plateau and third plateau.
-We can explore first and second plateau forest only and third plateau is restricted for tourists.
-Presence of Ken river and deep gorges makes this forest different from other popular national parks of Central India.
-In addition to this, tourists have option to visit Pandav fall and undertake unique "Walk with Pardhis".
+In addition to this, tourists have option to visit Pandav fall and undertake unique "Walk with Pardhis" experience.

-Here in Panna National Park, safari timing is basically begins 30 minutes before sunrise in Morning round duration is more than of Evening safari.
-As sunrise and sunset timing varies with season thus accordingly safari timings also changes with season.
+For exploring this magnificent forest, we will require to so jeep safaris.
+For this we need to book our safari permits in advance and get ready at appropriate time.
+Jungle safari timing of Panna National Park varies on each month as per change in timing of morning sunrise and evening sunset.
+Usually it is 30 minutes before sunrise and park closed approx. 30 minutes after sunset.
 Here we have share safari timing as per our past experiences.
 Jungle safari timings are not permanent and changes as per change in sunrise and sunset timings.
 Thus given table is for limited period and you will find that with change in season, safari timing also get changed.

 Duration | Morning Safari | Evening Safari |